 We have served as the team physician for the Cabrillo High School varsity football team since its first game in 1999.
 At least one faculty member and one or more residents attend each game as the on-the-field docs, adding to our hands-on sports medicine experience while providing some needed community support.
 It has also become one core element of our Sports Medicine Fellowhip.
 Though our sports coverage activities have grown to include other local high schools and colleges Cabrillo will always be our first.
 Go Jaguars!

 Neighborhood M.E.D.
 (Medical Enrichment through Diversity)

 Since 2014 our residents have run a mentoring program for Long Beach State students from disadvantaged backgrounds who are interested in health care careers.
 Over the course of the school year, and after a competitive application process, 15 students are each assigned a resident mentor and go through group and individual activities, both to expose them to clinical medicine (simulation lab; procedures; in-office shadowing) and to help them prepare for the application process for their next level of education.
-The program is now expanding to provide mentorship for local high school students from disadvantaged backgrounds who are planning to attend a four year college.
+This year the program is expanding to provide mentorship for local high school students from disadvantaged backgrounds who are planning to attend a four-year college.

 Reach Out and Read

 Supported by grants from the Memorial Medical Center Foundation and Target, our office participates in this literacy advocacy program that integrates children’s books and advice to parents about the importance of reading aloud into well-child visits for pre-school aged children.
 The goal is to equip parents with tools and knowledge to ensure that their chilsren are preparted to learn when they start school.